University of Florida word mark

 How does a PI get Submit Authority for SNAP eligible RPPRs?

-• If you are a PI affiliated with more than one institution, check which institution is currently selected when you log into Commons using the help guide located here: https://www.era.nih.gov/erahelp/commons/Commons/access/chg_affiliation.htm
+• If you are a PI affiliated with more than one institution, change institution is selected when you log into Commons using this help guide.

-• If you are still unable to submit please email to request your delegation.
+• If you are still unable to submit please email ufawards@ufl.edu to request your delegation.

 Make sure you are the “current reviewer” of the RPPR.
-If not, press the “recall” button and the edit button should now be active.
-If you are not the Signing Official or PI you will need an Assistant role, requested through this form, and the “Progress Report” and “Status” authorities, delegated by the PI user.
+If not, select “Recall” which should return the RPPR to you to edit If you are not the Signing Official or PI you will need an Assistant role, requested through this form, and the “Progress Report” and “Status” authorities, delegated by the PI user.

 What do I do if I get an error or warning?

 Era Commons will not allow RPPR submission if there are errors.
 A warning will still allow submission.
-If unable to clear errors, please review the Common Errors and Warnings and References & Resources section of this website.
+If unable to clear errors, please review the NIH RPPR Common Errors and Warnings and Resources sections of this website.
 Contact the eRA Help Desk if errors persist.

-How do I submit the RPPR to agency?
+How do I submit the RPPR to the agency?

-If submitting a SNAP RPPR, instead of Route please use the Submit button located under the ellipsis menu.
+If submitting a SNAP RPPR, instead of “Route” use the “Submit” button to submit the report to NIH.

 Who should I list as the Signing Official and Administrative Official?